-For the nine months ended September 30, 2009, telephone services represented approximately 10% of our total revenues.
+In 2009, telephone services represented approximately 10% of our total revenues.
 We provide voice communications services primarily using VoIP technology to transmit digital voice signals over our systems.
 Charter Telephone includes unlimited nationwide and in-state calling, voicemail, call waiting, caller ID, call forwarding and other features.
 Charter Telephone® also provides international calling either by the minute or in a package of 250 minutes per month.